How RPAC has helped you.

-Short sales, foreclosures factor into tax appeals.
-Now, in the appeal process, a taxpayer can factor in short sales or foreclosures - because of their impact on a home value - to ensure that these transfers are included in reviewing and correcting assessments.
+2010 - Short sales, foreclosures factor into tax appeals.
+Taxpayers can factor short sales or foreclosures - because of their impact on a home value - in reviewing and correcting assessments.
 (Except in Cook County)

 Read how Illinois REALTORS®/RPAC made a difference in the 2012 election and in targeted Opportunity Races around the state.